 Ever chatted to a quantum chemistry student?
-Here’s 12 things you need to know about Claire Birch.
+Here’s 12 things you need to know about Clare Birch.

 1. She kicked off her study pathway with something non-STEM related